Non-Hodgkin lymphoma: Signs and symptoms

 The signs and symptoms of non-Hodgkin lymphoma vary depending upon its location within the body.
 Symptoms include enlarged lymph nodes, fever, night sweats, weight loss, and tiredness.
 Other symptoms may include bone pain, chest pain, or itchiness.
 Some forms are slow growing, while others are fast growing.
 Enlarged lymph nodes may cause lumps to be felt under the skin when they are close to the surface of the body.
 Lymphomas in the skin may also result in lumps, which are commonly itchy, red, or purple.
 Lymphomas in the brain can cause weakness, seizures, problems with thinking, and personality changes.

 While an association between non-Hodgkin lymphoma and endometriosis has been described, these associations are tentative.

+Diagnosis

+Tests for non-Hodgkin lymphoma include;